kaustuvbot/tf-modules/modules/aws/eks-addons/README.md

 1. ALB Controller (no dependencies)
 2. ExternalDNS (no dependencies)
 3. cert-manager (depends on ALB controller)
+4. kube-prometheus-stack (no dependencies)
+5. loki-stack (depends on kube-prometheus-stack)

 All releases use `atomic = true` for clean rollback on failure.